MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 In order to connect to them, *networks* are referenced using *network descriptors*.
 These are largely opaque binary structures containing the information that PlayFab Party needs internally to identify and locate the *network*.
-The API provides methods for serializing the structures to web-service-friendly strings and back so they can be exchanged with other devices using common social platform invite mechanisms, [**PlayFab Matchmaking**](../matchmaking/index.md), or other external rendezvous mechanisms outside the scope of PlayFab Party itself.
+The API provides methods for serializing the structures to web-service-friendly strings and back so they can be exchanged with other devices using common social platform invite mechanisms, [PlayFab Matchmaking](../matchmaking/index.md), or other external rendezvous mechanisms outside the scope of PlayFab Party itself.
 > [!NOTE]
 > The *network descriptor* for a *network* can change in rare circumstances.
 > Games should be prepared for notifications of such changes, and then update or re-advertise the new *network descriptor* for an existing *network* in order to avoid problems with additional [devices](#device) connecting.